 To make matters more complicated, there are different ways to purchase barcodes, each with their own pros and cons.

 Read on to find out everything you need to know about barcodes—what they are, whether you need them, and how to determine which method of purchase is right for you.
+You can also grab our downloadable Ultimate Guide to Barcodes for easy reference.

 What Exactly IS a Barcode?